 ProfessionalsRichard A. Rosen

-A partner in the Litigation Department and former co-chair of the Securities Litigation and Enforcement group, Richard A. Rosen has extensive experience in civil litigation in the state and federal courts in the fields of securities, directors’ and officers’ liability, mergers and acquisitions, derivatives, banking, commodity futures and other complex business disputes.
+Of counsel in the Litigation Department and former co-chair of the Securities Litigation and Enforcement group, Richard A. Rosen has extensive experience in civil litigation in the state and federal courts in the fields of securities, directors’ and officers’ liability, mergers and acquisitions, derivatives, banking, commodity futures and other complex business disputes.
 Richard was a partner in the litigation department from 1986 until his retirement at the end of 2022.

 Richard has frequently represented public companies and underwriting syndicates in securities fraud class action litigations, as well as both issuers and investment banking firms in a wide variety of other securities matters, including merger and acquisition litigations.
 He has also defended many class actions involving open and closed-end funds and limited partnerships.
 Richard also often appears on behalf of directors and officers in derivative suits alleging breaches of fiduciary duty and as counsel for Special Litigation Committees.

-Richard is listed (for the eighteenth consecutive year) in the 2022 edition of Chambers USA, where clients note he is “the smartest lawyer [they] have ever worked with” and “an excellent attorney who gets great results.”
-He is listed as a "Senior Statesperson" and was previously listed in “Band 1” in Litigation: Securities (New York), consisting of only nine lawyers and is also listed (since 2006) in U.S. News and World Report’s 2021 “The Best Lawyers in America” in three categories: Litigation – Securities, Bet-the-Company Litigation and Commercial Litigation.
-He has been identified as a nationwide “National Practice Area Star” and a New York “Local Litigation Star” in both Securities and General Commercial in the 2022 edition of Benchmark Litigation (which has listed him since 2007).
-He was recognized for the fifteenth consecutive year in the 2021 edition of The Legal 500 US as a “Hall of Fame” lawyer (there are only 16 lawyers with this recognition) in Securities Litigation: Defense.
-He is listed in New York Super Lawyers in 2021 (for the sixteenth consecutive year).
+Richard is listed (for the nineteenth consecutive year) in the 2023 edition of Chambers USA, where clients note he is “the smartest lawyer [they] have ever worked with” and “an excellent attorney who gets great results.”
+He is listed as a "Senior Statesperson" and was previously listed in “Band 1” in Litigation: Securities (New York), which consisted of only nine lawyers.
+He is also listed (since 2006) in U.S. News and World Report’s 2021 “The Best Lawyers in America” in three categories: Litigation – Securities, Bet-the-Company Litigation and Commercial Litigation.
+He has been identified as a nationwide “National Practice Area Star” and a New York “Local Litigation Star” in both Securities and General Commercial in the 2023 edition of Benchmark Litigation (which has listed him since 2007).
+He was recognized for the sixteenth consecutive year in the 2022 edition of The Legal 500 US as a “Hall of Fame” lawyer (there are only 16 lawyers with this recognition) in Securities Litigation: Defense.
+He is listed in New York Super Lawyers in 2022 (for the seventeenth consecutive year).